 10 SUV Camping Tips to Remember

 Before you hit the campgrounds, make sure your car is up for the challenge.
-If it’s time to trade in your vehicle for something more suitable to your lifestyle, you need to make sure to check out an online seller such as Carvana.
-They’re making the process of buying a car incredibly easy and accessible, and will likely be the best car buying process you’ve ever had.
+If it’s time to trade in your vehicle for something more suitable to your lifestyle, you need to make sure to check out an online seller.

 Invest in an Air Mattress

 A good night’s sleep is crucial regardless of if you’re at home or on the road.
-Instead of spending a night uncomfortably tossing around in the driver’s seat, transform your back or trunk into a peaceful oasis with an air mattress.
+Instead of spending a night uncomfortably tossing around in the driver’s seat, transform your back or trunk into a peaceful oasis with an air mattress or sleeping pad.
 You’ll wake up refreshed with fewer pains and aches so you can fully concentrate on the long drive ahead.

 Prepare for All Types of Weather

 The types of clothes you bring on your camping trip matter.
 Leave your bulky and hard-to-wash items at home and instead invest in cozy and versatile layers.
-A GORE-TEX jacket is great for unexpected weather, while hooded fleeces will help you stay warm and comfortable at night.
-And don’t forget the accessories like waterproof gloves, SmartWool socks, and polarized sunglasses!
+A GORE-TEX jacket is great for unexpected weather, while hooded fleece will help you stay warm and comfortable at night.

 In addition to packing the right items, knowing how to pack is also crucial for any road tripper.
 With packing cubes, you can keep all your clothes, electronics, and small items neat and organized, which makes them easy to find while you’re on the road.
 Yeti makes some of the best packing cubes on the market.
 They’re durable, expandable, and easy to wash once the trip is over.